Chapter 2-So What Steps Do You Need To Take Now To Avoid Poor Future Academic Performance

 Back to Index

 What result must you aim for?
-You need to aim for your child to have an advanced reading level.
+You need to aim for your child to have an advanced reading level for their age.
 One that is well above their peers.
 Your child needs to have high comprehension levels.
-They should also have advanced math skills, well above their peers.
-Your child also needs to be able to learn things quicker than children of his or her age.
+They should also have advanced math skills for their age.
+Your child will also need to have advanced writing, spelling and grammar skills for their age.
 They need to reach this level by the time they reach school age.

 Don't just listen to me about the importance of teaching your child early.
 Look at what the following organisations have said;